nabeelaqeel/SEM3-obsidian/WIA 2008 - ADVANCE NETWORK TECHNOLOGY/LAB/LAB 05.md

 ip access-list standard SSH_ACCESS permit 142.71.2.128 0.0.0.127
 line vty 0 4
+privilege level 15
 access-class SSH_ACCESS in
 transport input ssh
 ```

+> privilege level 15 : make you pass to EXEC
+> if you dont configure it . you have to enable password yourpassword

 - Verification
 ```
 sh crypto key mypubkey rsa